alberon/awe/README.md

 - Minify JavaScript & CSS files
 - Optimise images
 - [Automatically reload](http://livereload.com/) your web browser when assets are rebuilt
-- Display Growl notifications when there are build errors
+- [Growl notifications](http://www.growlforwindows.com/gfw/) when there are build errors
-- Display an interactive menu for less technical frontend developers
-- Deploy to a live/staging server
+- Support for other file formats - `.sass`, `.iced`, etc.

 ## System requirements

 ### Linux

 Awe is developed and tested on Linux.
-(It will probably run on Mac OS X too, but it hasn't been tested.)
+It should run on Mac OS X too, but it hasn't been tested.
+It won't work on Windows because it uses symlinks.

-It will probably not work on Windows because it uses symlinks.
-(It may be possible to get it working under Cygwin, but this also hasn't been tested.
-I may reconsider this in the future if there is demand for it.)

 ### Node.js & npm